 I’m still perfecting the chocolate meringue, which is why it hasn’t made its way to the blog.
 Low sugar baking is tricky, and meringue definitely relies on sugar, so it has been an uphill battle.

 Our turkey, however, turned out great!
-We don’t go to any great lengths, as far as brining or the like, we just stuff and bake!
+We don’t go to any great lengths, as far as brining or the like, we just salt and bake!

 WHAT TO DO WITH LEFTOVER TURKEY?

 With the leftover turkey, I decided to use it in a casserole I’ve been making for years…quite literally, about ten years now.